10 Love/Hate Relationship Books Worth Reading

 3. The Kiss Thief

 The Kiss Thief displays another example of a love/hate equation.
 It’s unintentionally funny, gripping and downright sexy.
-It follows the story of rich Italian girl, Francesca and the newly elected Senator Keaton.
-I was surprised to find just how much I enjoyed this book and often reread it just for fun.
+It follows the story of a rich Italian girl, Francesca and the newly elected Senator Keaton.
+I was surprised to find just how much I enjoyed this book even though the plot can be surmised as just another M&B. I often reread it.

 4. Call Me Irresistible